PROBLEMATIC SEXUAL BEHAVIOR

 • Erectile dysfunction & other sexual dysfunctions

-Compulsive sexual behavior is now viewed as an acceptable generalized disorder such as anxiety and depression, and exhibits key features:
+Compulsive sexual behavior is now viewed as an acceptable generalized disorder, such as anxiety and depression, and exhibits key features:

 1. Inability to control sexual impulses: Individuals with CSBD experience intense, repetitive sexual urges that they cannot voluntarily curtail.